 Tooth Decay: When plaque builds up, tooth decay becomes a serious threat to the overall health of the teeth.
 It can result in cavities, but if left unattended, it can lead to the loss of the tooth loss or deeper infection.

-Teeth that are missing or broken: Mature patients who have lost one or more of their teeth can benefit from full rehabilitation.
+Teeth that are missing or broken: Patients who have lost one or more of their teeth can benefit from full rehabilitation.
 Decay, disease, or accidents can cause missing teeth, and there are a many ways of replacing missing teeth through full mouth rehabilitation.
 For teeth that are broken, but not missing, services such as dental crowns can restore a tooth to its original appearance and use.
 For missing teeth, a dental implant procedure can replace the missing tooth root, as well as anchor bridges and dentures in place.

 Severely damaged due to erosion or teeth grinding: If you suffer from headaches, jaw, or muscle pain, you may require equilibration to your bite.